 I added shadows and coloured glazes and built up interesting effects of colour over several months of painting.

-Using the verdaccio technique a bit differently
+How to use the verdaccio technique (a bit differently)

-Painting the woman, I decided to glaze a greenish blue verdaccio in the shadows of her body on top of the dead layer.
 This would create more interesting colour effects for the glazes and scumbling I had in mind to come, as well as tie in the colour harmonies of the shadows and the surrounding cool green/blue environment the woman was immersed in.

 I worked on little details like glazing colours over her face and ear.
 You can see how it’s starting to look transparent in some areas and more opaque in others.